By Bob Stepno

 Start with a national banking scandal (how timely) and add a tough frontier-bred woman editor who keeps her pistols handy — except when lecturing the president of the United States on the pen being mightier than the sword.

 The folks at DuPont’s Cavalcade of America seem to have liked the “… was a lady” phrase, since they used it in the titles of episodes about both Nellie Bly and Anne Royall, “Nellie Was a Lady” and “The Printer Was a Lady.”
-They also appear to have been fans of Anne Newport Royall, broadcasting her story twice in two years — using one script, under two titles and with two casts.
+In the early 1940s they also appear to have been fans of Anne Newport Royall, broadcasting her story every two years under different titles and with new casts.

 So who was Anne Royall, and why haven’t you heard of her?
 Royall (1769-1854) was no “stunt girl” reporter like Nellie Bly, and she didn’t work for a big-name paper like Pulitzer’s World, but she beat them to print by a half-century — and raised hell in Washington for years.
 Even if there’s no truth to the often repeated story about her getting her first presidential interview in the 1820s by sitting on John Quincy Adams’s clothes while he was in swimming, she met every president from Washington to Lincoln.